vulkano-rs/vulkano-www/content/guide/windowing/event_handling.md

 // crop
 ```

-Next, let's write the code for the actual future that will be created each frame:
+Next, let's write some code for the actual future that will be created in each frame:

 ```rust
 let future = previous_frame_end